115 Fayetteville Street,

 - Mar 2, 2010 — Happy 45th, "The Sound Of Music"

 Built on the site of the Grand Theatre which was destroyed by fire on January 4, 1928.
-The 1,700-seat Ambassador Theatre was the foremost movie theater in Raleigh for decades.
-It opened on February 21, 1938 with Bob Burns in “Radio City Revels”
+The 1,700-seat Ambassador Theatre was the foremost movie theatre in Raleigh for decades.
+It opened on February 21, 1938 with Bob Burns in “Radio City Revels”.
+It was operated by Paramount pictures Inc. through their subsidiary H.F.
+Kincey.

 The Ambassador Theatre showcased the films of M~G~M, Warner Bros, 20th Century Fox, etc. At least one premiere took place there – Gary Cooper in “Bright Leaf” in 1950.